 Closed: January 1st – 3rd, irregularly closed on Mondays

 Jikkokubune: Boat Cruise around Fushimi!

-It is said that the reason Fushimi sake became famous nationwide is because it was the base of the Yodogawa Water Transportation system connecting Kyoto and Osaka.
+It is said that Fushimi's sake became famous nationwide because it was located at the base of the Yodogawa Water Transportation system connecting Kyoto and Osaka.

 The waterway that connected Fushimi and Uji to transport rice and sake, is now used for sightseeing thanks to Jikkokubune.

 You can get a great view of the brewery town that has maintained its rustic appearance as the boat quietly cruises down the river surrounded by willow trees.
 The ride takes about 50 minutes.

 Unfortunately, when we went in December, the tour season had already ended.
 However, you can enjoy the iconic cherry blossoms if you visit in spring, or the vibrant greenery should you visit during summer.

 Hours: 10:00 AM – 4:20 PM (may change depending on the season)

 Operation season: usually late March to early December